 One of our analysts, Kaushal Bhavsar, found a malicious DoS file within a compromised website’s filesystem under the filename 403.php.

-The file attempts to conceal itself from casual viewers by loading a blank white page whenever a visitor loads the file directly in their browser.
+Aptly named after 403 error which can occur when users are denied access to a particular area of a website, the file attempts to conceal itself from casual viewers by loading a blank white page whenever a visitor loads the file directly in their browser.

 To execute malicious code in the file, the visitor needs to pass two URL parameter values, time and host, through a submitted GET request.
 These two variables store modifiable values for the DoS attack, which the attacker can execute when they submit their request.